GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Experiments

 \paragraph{Simple-to-Complex Transfer} A model $\mathcal{G}_\text{sim}$ is trained exclusively on four basic scenario types (forest, narrow passage, multi-room, cluttered)---none containing bottleneck structures---and tested on all complex bottleneck scenarios.

 Table~\ref{tab:generalization} shows that LOTO models match the full model within 0.1\% cost in 6 of 7 scenarios with equivalent or faster solve times.
-The single degradation is Dense BN Maze (+13\% cost when maze data is excluded), localizable to maze-specific structural knowledge. $\mathcal{G}_\text{sim}$ matches or improves DIP solve times on all bottleneck scenarios (up to 2.3$\times$ speedup on dense variants) despite never encountering bottleneck structures during training, confirming that spatial features (distance, clearance, connectivity) transfer effectively to complex layouts.
+The single degradation, Dense BN Maze (+13\% when maze data is excluded), is attributable to maze-specific structure. $\mathcal{G}_\text{sim}$ matches or improves DIP solve times on all bottleneck scenarios (up to 2.3$\times$ speedup on dense variants) despite never encountering bottleneck structures during training, confirming that spatial features (distance, clearance, connectivity) transfer effectively to complex layouts.